RaduTek/YTMusicDL/README.md

-                            Path to file that keeps record of the downloaded songs -b, --batch           Treat URL arguments as paths to files containing a list of URLs or IDs (one per line) Specify "-" for input to be taken from console (stdin) --write-json          Write JSON with information about each song (follows output template) --cover-format {png,jpg}
+                            Path to file that keeps record of the downloaded songs -b, --batch           Treat URL arguments as paths to files containing a list of URLs or IDs (one per line) Specify "-" for input to be taken from console (stdin) --account-headers ACCOUNT_HEADERS
+                            Path to file containing authentication headers
+                            Allows special URL placeholder values to be used.
+      --write-json          Write JSON with information about each song (follows output template) --cover-format {png,jpg}
                             Set the cover image format (png or jpg)